ebabel-games/ebabel-random/README.md

 # ebabel-random
 Returns a random integer number from 1 to 100 or from min to max (min is non-inclusive).

-## Instructions for Module Install and Usage in your project/game
+## Module install and usage in your game

 ## Install
 ```